-Enrollment in an RHP plan typically occurs no more than thirty (30) days from the date of the determination of eligibility unless excluded.

-Excluded from RHP enrollment.
-Beneficiaries in the following categories are excluded from enrollment in an RHP plan and may be enrolled in an alternative Medicaid managed care arrangement:

-- (1) Third-Party Coverage SSI and EAD eligible beneficiaries who are enrolled in Medicare Parts A and/or B or have other third-party coverage are not subject to mandatory enrollment in an RHP plan. - (2) Receiving Medicaid-funded LTSS Medicaid and MME beneficiaries who require LTSS for more than thirty (30) days are voluntarily enrolled in an RHO plan.
-This includes newly eligible members of the IHCC groups and RHP enrollees subsequent to receipt of thirty (30) continuous days of LTSS in plan.
-MME beneficiaries requiring LTSS can also enroll in the MMP if eligible. - (3) Exempt Due to Age SSI and EAD beneficiaries who are between the ages of nineteen (19) and twenty one (21) are exempt from mandatory enrollment in RHP and receive all Medicaid health coverage on a fee for service basis. - (4) Medically Needy Eligible, Non-LTSS-Beneficiaries who are determined eligible as medically needy due to excess income and resources are also exempt from enrollment in managed care.
-Medicaid health coverage for beneficiaries in this category is provided in accordance with the provisions of MCAR Section 0368.
+- A. Enrollment in an RHP plan typically occurs no more than thirty (30) days from the date of the determination of eligibility unless excluded. - B. Excluded from RHP enrollment.
+Beneficiaries in the following categories are excluded from enrollment in an RHP plan and may be enrolled in an alternative Medicaid managed care arrangement: - 1.
+Third-Party Coverage SSI and EAD eligible beneficiaries who are enrolled in Medicare Parts A and/or B or have other third-party coverage are not subject to mandatory enrollment in an RHP plan. - 2.
+Receiving Medicaid-funded LTSS Medicaid and MME beneficiaries who require LTSS for more than thirty (30) days are voluntarily enrolled in an RHO plan.
+This includes newly eligible members of the IHCC groups and RHP enrollees subsequent to receipt of thirty (30) continuous days of LTSS in-plan.
+MME beneficiaries requiring LTSS can also enroll in the MMP if eligible. - 3.
+Exempt Due to Age SSI and EAD beneficiaries who are between the ages of nineteen (19) and twenty-one (21) are exempt from mandatory enrollment in RHP and receive all Medicaid health coverage on a fee-for-service basis. - 4.
+Medically Needy Eligible, Non-LTSS Beneficiaries who are determined eligible as medically needy due to excess income and resources are also exempt from enrollment in managed care.
+Medicaid health coverage for beneficiaries in this category is provided in accordance with the provisions of Subchapter 05 Part 2 of this Chapter.

-The exempted and excluded populations receive all Medicaid covered services on a fee for service basis, unless they are otherwise eligible for another Medicaid delivery system.
-In addition, during the period while awaiting plan enrollment, beneficiaries eligible for RHP receive health coverage on a fee for service basis.
+5. The exempted and excluded populations receive all Medicaid covered services on a fee-for-service basis, unless they are otherwise eligible for another Medicaid delivery system.
+In addition, during the period while awaiting plan enrollment, beneficiaries eligible for RHP receive health coverage on a fee-for-service basis.

-D. RHP Enrollment Process
+1.3.4 RHP Enrollment Process